2 Minute Noodles (Maggi) (1 Serving) and Tea with Milk and Sugar (1 Teacup (6 Fl Oz))

 Add Protein

-Incorporate a lean source of protein such as boiled eggs, grilled chicken, or tofu to your meal.
+Include a source of protein with your meal, such as boiled eggs, grilled chicken, or tofu.
 Protein can help slow down the absorption of carbohydrates.

 Incorporate Healthy Fats